(Nominees are chosen by more than four thousand directors, writers,

 Outstanding Performance by a Cast in a Comedy Series

-7th Annual Screen Actors Guild Awards (presented March 11, 2001 for
+7th Annual Screen Actors Guild Awards (presented March 11, 2001 for performances in 2000)

 Outstanding Performance by a Male Actor in a Comedy Series - Kelsey Grammer